 Select App Containers.

 Select Allow SSH access to app containers to enable app containers to accept SSH connections.
-If you use a load balancer instead of HAProxy, you must open port 2222 on your load balancer to enable SSH traffic.
+If you use a load balancer, you must open port 2222 on your load balancer to enable SSH traffic.
 To open an SSH connection to an app, a user must have Space Developer privileges for the space where the app is deployed.
 Operators can grant those privileges in Apps Manager or using the cf CLI.

 For Private Docker insecure registry allow list, provide the hostname or IP address and port that point to your private Docker registry.
 For example, enter

 mydockerregistry.com:80.
 Enter multiple entries in a comma-delimited sequence.
 SSL validation is ignored for private Docker image registries secured with self-signed certificates at these locations.